jeremybise/jeremybise/content/posts/web-development-on-windows.md

 ---
-title: Modern Web Development on Windows
+title: Setting Up Windows Subsystem Linux (WSL) for Modern Web Development on Windows
 date: 2018-09-13
 featured_image: "media/webdev-win.png"
 categories:
   - Dev
 ---

-**NOTE: This is kind of a work in progress.**

 Web development on Windows can be quite pleasant now thanks to Windows Subsystem Linux, which gives us typical Mac users a super familiar command line for our work.
 However, it takes some work to make the development experience actually _nice_.